ferrucc-io/ferruccio/src/pages/magecart/index.md

 ## CDN Security

-These attacks usually are aimed towards large corporations that are attacked, either **directly**, or in **indirect ways**.
+These attacks usually are aimed towards large corporations that are attacked, either **directly**, or in **indirectly**.

-An example of indirect attack that happened this September, when the group targeted [Shopper Approved](https://www.shopperapproved.com), an ecommerce plugin for customer rating.
+An example of indirect attack, that happened this September, is when the group targeted [Shopper Approved](https://www.shopperapproved.com), an ecommerce plugin for customer rating.

-In this case the attack targeted a static resource that was used by multiple websites.
+In this case the operation targeted a static resource that was used by multiple websites.

 Researchers at [RiskIQ](https://www.riskiq.com) found obfuscated javascript code included in the `certificate.js` file.